ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 # Business scenario and context
 This lab is developed based on a basic hypothetical business scenario with the following assumptions and process:
-* A call center agent or frontline employee with Microsoft Teams a preferred user-interface
+* Call center agent or frontline employee with Microsoft Teams a preferred user-interface
-* A customer requesting an update about an order via email
+* Customer requesting an update about an order via email
 * The call center agent processes the customer inquiry utilizing a chatbot in teams
 * The first step of the business process is the search the agents Outlook inbox for customer inquiries.
 (MS Graph API)
 * After the customer is identified the chatbot then enables the agent to search within the SAP sales order for the open order status (SAP Graph API)